 During high season, booking your rental car in advance guarantees availability and shortens waiting upon arrival, avoiding rental counter delays.

-To avoid crowds and capture the best photos, visit The Baths right when they open (roughly 8:00 AM) or late in the afternoon (after 3:00 PM).
+To stay away from crowds and capture the best photos, visit The Baths right when they open (roughly 8:00 AM) or late in the afternoon (after 3:00 PM).
 Organized tour groups from cruise ships often arrive mid-morning.

 Utilize a lightweight carry-on bag if possible.
 This side-steps checked luggage fees and cuts time at baggage claim, a benefit when making inter-island connections.